danwells96/ARISES/DocFiles/Sections/Main View.md

 * Buttons to open views: A series of overlapping buttons and embedded container views which are hidden and shown depending on the `MainViewState` allow the user to easily move between domains.
 When a domain is closed, its status indicator is visible, to provide important summary information.
 * Transitioning when keyboard is open: If a keyboard is open while transitioning between domains (only possible for food and exercise), this is tracked using observers and a delay is provided to create a smooth transition animation.

-### Layoutting
+### Layout
-* Layout constraints: Set to ensure each status indicator is 100 x 100 px and each domain expands to fulfill the remaining space on all phone sizes.
+* Layout constraints: Set to ensure each status indicator is 100 x 100 px and each domain expands to fulfil the remaining space on all phone sizes.

 ## Future Work
-* Layoutting for horizontal view (currently disabled).
-Requires layoutting of graph within container and making sure certain elements are not installed or constrained differently when viewed horizontally.
+* Layout for horizontal view (currently disabled).
+Requires layout constraints for graph within container and making sure certain elements are not installed or constrained differently when viewed horizontally.